-Dapagliflozin is currently approved for use in symptomatic chronic heart failure with reduced ejection fraction whether you have type 2 diabetes or not.
-Other SGLT2 inhibitors are now under review in the UK and may be added to the list at the time of writing.
+Dapagliflozin and Empagliflozin are currently approved for use in symptomatic chronic heart failure with reduced ejection fraction whether you have type 2 diabetes or not.

-Dapagliflozin has shown benefit to patients with heart failure caused by a pumping problem with their heart (HFrEF - heart failure with reduced ejection fraction).
-If a patient is experiencing heart failure symptoms despite being on optimised therapy, a GP may, on the advice of a heart failure specialist, prescribe dapagliflozin as an additional medication to their standard treatment.
-In addition to improving symptoms, clinical trials of dapagliflozin have shown a reduced possibility of being admitted to hospital with heart failure and also an improved length of life.
+SGLT2 inhibitors have shown benefit to patients with heart failure caused by a pumping problem with their heart (HFrEF - heart failure with reduced ejection fraction).
+If a patient is experiencing heart failure symptoms despite being on optimised therapy, a GP may, on the advice of a heart failure specialist, prescribe an SGLT2 inhibitor as an additional medication to their standard treatment.
+In addition to improving symptoms, clinical trials of SGLT2 inhibitors have shown a reduced possibility of being admitted to hospital with heart failure and also an improved length of life.